 Working with a software outsourcing company is a long-term investment.
 The outsourcing partner goes through an initial learning curve to learn about your product, your business, and your processes.
 But once the outsourcing partner has gained that initial know-how, they are best positioned to contribute with ideas and be proactive, and you can see the benefits of a long-term collaboration.

-- Company culture
+2. Company culture and values

-- Training and employees’ development opportunities
+7. Training and learning opportunities

-- Flexibility for testing the relationship
+10. Flexibility for testing the collaboration

 1. The outsourcing vendor thinks and acts like a partner